piscis/chef-softether-vpnclient/README.md

 chef-softether-vpnclient
 =====================

-Chef cookbook to provide installation and configuration for SoftEther vpnclient
+Chef cookbook to provide recipes for SoftEther vpnclient